In Exercises 5–20, conduct the hypothesis test and provide the te... | Channels for Pearson+

 Hypothesis Testing

 Hypothesis testing is a statistical method used to make decisions about a population based on sample data.
 It involves formulating a null hypothesis (H0) that represents no effect or no difference, and an alternative hypothesis (H1) that indicates the presence of an effect.
-The test statistic is calculated from the sample data, and this statistic is then compared to a critical value or used to find a P-value to determine whether to reject or fail to reject the null hypothesis.
+The test assesses the evidence against H0 using a test statistic and a significance level, leading to a conclusion about whether to reject or fail to reject H0.

 Recommended video: